Schinzel/web-blocks/README.md

 **Hot reloading of HTML and JavaScript files has a tendency to be slow and break**
 This is solved by reading HTML and JavaScript files from the source folder of classes when in development which allows for instant updates.

-**Writing HTML in Kotlin code is cumbersome.**.
+**Writing HTML in Kotlin code is cumbersome.**
 This is solved by a template engine that reads HTML files and replaces placeholders with values.

-**In some cases a change on a page should update other parts of the page.
+**In some cases a change in one part of a page should update other parts of the page.
 One want to do this without reloading the whole page**
 This is solved by:
-1. An observer system where a page-element can notify its observers that they should update themselves
+1. Page-elements have the ability to update themselves.
-2. Page-elements inherently and automatically have the ability to update themselves.
+2. An observer system where a page-element can notify its observing page-elements that they should update themselves.

 **You want a feature based architecture**
-Most frameworks do no allow a feature based architecture.
+Most frameworks do not allow a feature based architecture.
 With standalone page-elements, reading resource files from the source folder of classes, and a file system based routing system you can have a feature based architecture.